-Our primary task in life is to understand our ultimate reality, the nature of our terrestrial existence and our supersensible being, and having gained this understanding, to determine in what ways we can contribute to the betterment of the human condition and our own transformation from terrestrial personhood to Higher Self.
+Our primary tasks in life are to gain mastery of communing with the Divine and with Higher Beings, to gain higher understanding (noesis) of our ultimate reality, the nature of our terrestrial existence and our supersensible being, and having gained this understanding, to determine in what ways we can contribute to the betterment of the human condition and our own transformation from terrestrial personhood to Higher Self.
 Both our earthly existence and our spiritual being consist, to a large part, in our understanding (or lack of understanding) and the resulting wisdom (or lack of wisdom).

 To carry out our responsibilities, we must first assess what human capabilities and powers--natural and supranatural--it is necessary for us to master.
 We can best do this by exploring Plato's teachings concerning these capabilities and power:

 Form of Power and Apprehension